ciacicode/ciacicode.github.io/content/casestudies/safefoundation.md

 thumbnail: "safethumbnail.webp"
 case_short_title: "Rebranding"
 case_title: "Rebranding SAFE Foundation"
-case_subtitle: "Regranding"
+case_subtitle: "Rebranding"
-case_description: "I have worked to create an updated brand identity, colour and typography for a South London charity: SAFE Foundation"
+case_description: "I have carried out a full digital rebranding and website development for a Football charity based in South London: SAFE Foundation"
 case_feature_img: ""
 case_summary: "SAFE Foundation uses the power of football to educate young children to live healthy lives.
-They had lost access to their website and assets, so I helped with rebranding and development of their website."
+The team had lost access to their website and assets, so I helped with rebranding and development of their new online presence."
 team: ["Maria Cerase"]
 roles: ["Designer", "Web Developer"]
 methods: ["Graphic Design", "Web Design"]